some-un/E2PLtranslator/README.md

 * RUN the product: use the (Assignment2.)jar file from "dist" directory.

-* TEST the product: use Ant and the "junit" task.
+* TEST the product: use Ant and the "test" task.